near/docs/docs/2.develop/contracts/whatiscontract.md

 sidebar_label: What is a Smart Contract?
 ---

-Smart contracts are simple programs that live in a NEAR network.
+Smart contracts are simple programs that live in the NEAR network.
 As any modern application, smart contracts store data and expose methods to interact with them.

 They are written in human-readable languages, then compiled and deployed to an account where everyone can interact with them.